SpeedScript

 SpeedScript is a word processor originally printed as a type-in MLX machine language listing in 1984-85 issues of Compute! and Compute!'s Gazette magazines.
 Approximately 5 KB in length, it provides many of the same features as commercial word processing packages of the 8-bit era, such as PaperClip and Bank Street Writer.
 Versions were published for the Apple II, Commodore 64 and 128, Atari 8-bit computers, VIC-20, and MS-DOS.
+It was the most popular program ever published in the magazine, as well as the longest.

 Versions

 In April 1983 Compute! published Scriptor, a word processor written by staff writer Charles Brannon in BASIC and assembly language, as a type-in program for the Atari 8-bit computers.
 In January 1984 version 1.0 of his new word processor SpeedScript appeared in Compute!'s Gazette for the Commodore 64 and VIC-20.
 1.1 appeared in Compute!'s Second Book of Commodore 64, 2.0 on Gazette Disk in May 1984, and 3.0 in Compute! in March and April 1985.
 Corrections that updated 3.0 to 3.1 appeared in May 1985, and the full 3.1 version appeared in a book published by Compute!, SpeedScript: The Word Processor for the Commodore 64 and VIC-20.

 POKEs for the VIC-20 and C64, to update 3.0 or 3.1 to 3.2, appeared in the December 1985 Compute! and the full 3.2 version was available on the January 1986 Compute!
 Disk.
 The POKEs for the 64 were also included in the full SpeedScript 3.2 article when it was reprinted in the May 1987 Compute!'s Gazette issue and the full program, plus three additional utilities, were available on the May 1987 Gazette Disk.

 SpeedScript 3.2, alongside SpeedCalc, Fontmaker, and five other utility programs, was included in the special Best of COMPUTE! & GAZETTE disk/magazine in 1988.

 The Reader's Feedback column in the January 1986 Compute! has POKEs to eliminate the DISK or TAPE? question.
 A typo in the listing was corrected in the March 1986 CAPUTE! column.

 Ports of V3 for the Atari 8-bit computers and the Apple II were printed in Compute! in May and June 1985 respectively.
 SpeedScript was written entirely in assembly language, and Compute!
 Publications later released book/disk combinations that contained the complete commented source code (as well as the machine language in MLX format) for each platform.

 A version of SpeedScript for MS-DOS was created in 1988 by Randy Thompson and published in book form by Compute!
 Books.
 This version was written in Turbo Pascal with portions written in assembly language, and added incremental new features to the word processor such as additional printer commands, full cursor-control (to take advantage of the PC's Home, End, PgUp, and PgDn keys), and a native 80-column mode.